 1. They Don’t Know What It Is

-You would think that your cat knows what its own vomit is, yet cats don’t analyze in the same ways humans do.
-If your cat samples their own vomit, it might be because they don’t know what it is and are curious about what just came out of their body.
+You would think that your cat knows what their vomit is, yet cats don’t analyze in the same ways humans do.
+If your cat samples their vomit, it might be because they don’t know what it is and are curious about what just came out of their body.
 Curious cats will probably only take a couple of bites.
 Pushing them away from it might only pique their interest.

 2. If It Looks Like Food and Smells Like Food…